 Hi, thanks for getting in touch and it’s great to hear you’ve had a good run with your meditation recently, even if it’s proving increasingly challenging right now.

 It’s very common for people with a high sensitivity to panic attacks to find meditation tricky at times, especially techniques which utilize the breath.
-And when you add in noting techniques, such as that used in the Discovery Series, it can potentially make things even more difficult (depending on the disposition and approach of each individual).

 Needless to say, you really can’t do those exercises too many times and you will learn something different every single time you come back to them.
 Let us know how you get on I look forward to hearing from you.